stephenfjohnson/coffee-offering/src/pages/about/about.md

 path: /about
 title: About Coffee Offering Worldwide
 ---
-COW* is a digital coffee marketing company.
-We specialize in terroir data, green bean listing, quality control and cross-cultural marketing.
+COW is a digital coffee marketing company.
+We specialize in terroir data, green coffee offerings and cross-cultural marketing.

-COW operatives are experienced consultants and media professionals.
-We work throughout the supply chain worldwide to promote industry growth.

 ## Contact